openmpf/openmpf-components/cpp/TrtisDetection/README.md

 * `MAX_INFER_CONCURRENCY`   : Specifies the maximum number of inference requests that will be sent to the server concurrently for video frame inferencing.

-* `CONTEXT_WAIT_TIMEOUT_SEC`: Specifies maximum number of seconds to wait for an inference context when using concurrent inferencing.

 * `USER_FEATURE_X_LEFT_UPPER` and `USER_FEATURE_Y_LEFT_UPPER` allow users to define the upper left coordinates for a custom bounding box of the image or video frame during inference. `USER_FEATURE_WIDTH` and `USER_FEATURE_HEIGHT` allow users to control the width and height of the custom bounding box.

 * `CLIENT_PRESCALING_ENABLE`: Toggles whether to scale images and video frames to the approximate `[1024 x 600]` image size required by the `ip_irv2_coco` model.